Baltoli/project-docs/notes/log.md

 * Once the definitions are copied, it's then a case of walking root usages (how to handle sub-automata).
 This is at least the case for the include / exclude decision we're making in this model at first.
+* So a the run method of each pass will actually need to return a new manifest (pointer to).
+* Hygiene: pass interface is *bad* at the moment.
+Should rewrite to eliminate usage of raw pointers (think about ownership semantics).
+Fixed this for the most part, but there's still the interface between `main` and `ManifestPassManager` that has a couple of `shared_ptrs` sticking around.
+  Should work to eliminate those as well.
+* At the moment, a manager runs passes and resets its own `Manifest` (this allows for an 'ownership chain' through the run function).
+Should also maybe clean up the external interface a bit as everything is public at the moment.